Will0fD/Project-1-Lane-Lines-Michael-Kiiru/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 39209
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the third & fourth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...